Conduct Case Summary MPCC-2014-056 and MPCC-2015-001

 The Commission found all of the allegations to be unsubstantiated.
 The Commission recommended with respect to the fifth allegation that indications in the GO file that the allegations were “founded” were typographical errors and should be corrected, and recommended that the case type should be changed from “mischief” to “public mischief”.

-In response to the Commission’s Report, the Canadian Forces Provost Marshal (CFPM) accepted all of the MPCC’s findings but did not accept the MPCC’s recommendation, explaining that the notations in question were part of the Computer Assisted Dispatch (CAD) report, which cannot be altered as it marks the end of the initial call.
+In response to the Commission’s Report, the Canadian Forces Provost Marshal (CFPM) accepted all of the MPCC’s findings but did not accept the MPCC’s recommendation, explaining that the notations in question were part of the Computer-Aided Dispatch (CAD) report, which cannot be altered as it marks the end of the initial call.
 The CFPM further explained that in this case the GO file was changed as noted, so effectively the concern raised by the MPCC has already been addressed.

 The MPCC accepted the CFPM’s explanation and as a result no longer pursued the recommendation.